pranavnarang8/GSIV23_Pranav_Narang/README.md

 //What I would do to improve my solution if I had 4 more hours
 1. I would like to take up the time to learn more about Jest as I wasn't able to get my test setups done in time.
-2. I would also like to take up more time to study the TMDB API as there is a lot of content on it's use on the internet and I am sure there are some very useful API endpoints that I could have used as well.
+2. I would also like to take up more time to study the TMDB API as there is a lot of content on it's use on the internet and I am sure there are some very useful API endpoints that I could have used to add some additional functionalities.
 3. Explore Remix.js as I have not worked with it yet

 //Feedback to improve the challenge